yesodweb/yesodweb.com-content/blog/2012/9/caching-fd.md

 ## The algorithm to cache file descriptors

-Warp's timeout is safe to implement a cache mechanism for file descriptors because it does not use reference counters.
+Warp's timeout approach is safe to reuse as a cache mechanism for file descriptors because it does not use reference counters.
-However, we cannot simply reuse Warp's timeout for some reasons:
+However, we cannot simply reuse Warp's timeout code for some reasons:

 Each Haskell thread has its own status.
 So, status is not shared.
 But we would like to cache file descriptors to avoid open() and